REPLACING POLYBUTYLENE PIPES

 A typical Polybutylene system is found in homes, hotels, multi-family housing, and mobile homes built between 1978 and 1996.
-Polybutylene was an inexpensive alternative to PEX and copper.
-It was much easier to install and one-third the cost of copper piping to purchase, and nearly half the cost of PEX.
-Builders and plumbers welcomed the pipe as efforts to maintain profits in a slumping economy increased in the late 70's and early 80's.
-Approximately 7 million installations of Polybutylene pipe occurred all across the United States in both interior distribution and exterior water service applications.
+Polybutylene was an inexpensive alternative to copper.
+It was much easier to install and one-third the cost of copper piping and PEX to purchase.
+Builders and plumbers welcomed the pipe as efforts to maintain profits in a slumping economy increased in the late 70’s and early 80’s.
+Approximately 7 million installations of Polybutylene pipe occurred all across the United States.
+Installations include interior potable distribution, and hydronic heating.

-What Now?
-Over a period of time Polybutylene is alleged to fail and cause damage to the home and/or property.
-The acetel fittings, as well as the pipe lose their solubility, then shrink and become brittle, resulting in the failure of the calibration on the crimp ring.
+Over a period of time Polybutylene is alleged to fail and cause damage to the home and or property.
+The acetel fittings, as well as the pipe lose their solubility, then shrink and become brittle, resulting in failure due to the lack of calibration on the crimp ring.
 Failures occur without warning and often go undetected for some time.
-Several lawsuits were filed throughout the 1980's and a Class Action has been funded by the manufacturer.
-Due to contractual agreements with the patent holder of Polybutylene piping, we are limited to the amount of information we can publish regarding this product.
-Please use the links below to find out if you qualify under this settlement for funded replumbing.
-Please contact us if you have any questions, would like an inspection, or if you would like a FREE QUOTE, please click on the link below.
+Several lawsuits were filed throughout the 1980’s and a Class Action was funded by the manufacturers (COX V SHELL).